-2023 ANNUAL MEETING OF STOCKHOLDERS
+2023 ANNUAL MEETING OF STOCKHOLDERS OCTOBER 10, 2023

-THIS WHITE PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS
+THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS

-The undersigned hereby appoints [] and [] (together, the "Proxies"), and each of them acting individually or in the absence of others, with full power of substitution and re-substitution and all powers that the undersigned would possess if personally present, as proxies to vote all of the shares of common stock of Freshpet, Inc. (the "Company") that the undersigned is entitled to vote at the 2023 Annual Meeting of Stockholders (including any adjournments, postponements, or continuations thereof, the "Annual Meeting") of the Company to be held [] on [], 2023, at [] EDT.
+The undersigned hereby appoints Todd Cunfer and Stephen Macchiaverna (together, the "Proxies"), and each of them acting individually or in the absence of others, with full power of substitution and re-substitution and all powers that the undersigned would possess if personally present, as proxies to vote all of the shares of common stock of Freshpet, Inc. (the "Company") that the undersigned is entitled to vote at the 2023 Annual Meeting of Stockholders (including any adjournments, postponements, or continuations thereof, the "Annual Meeting") of the Company to be held virtually on October 10, 2023, at 9:00 a.m.
+EDT.

 By validly executing this proxy, the undersigned acknowledges receipt of the Notice of Annual Meeting and of the accompanying Proxy Statement, the terms of which are incorporated by reference herein, and revokes any proxy previously given by the undersigned with respect to the Annual Meeting.
-THIS WHITE PROXY CARD, WHEN PROPERLY EXECUTED, WILL BE VOTED AS DIRECTED BY THE UNDERSIGNED.
-IF NO DIRECTION IS MADE AS TO ANY ITEM, THIS PROXY WILL BE VOTED "FOR" ALL OF THE COMPANY NOMINEES IN PROPOSAL 1, "FOR" PROPOSALS 2 AND 3, AND TO THE EXTENT AUTHORIZED UNDER RULE 14A-4(C) UNDER THE SECURITIES

-EXCHANGE ACT OF 1934, AS AMENDED, IN THE DISCRETION OF THE PROXIES NAMED HEREIN WITH RESPECT TO SUCH OTHER BUSINESS AS MAY PROPERLY COME BEFORE THE MEETING
+THIS PROXY CARD, WHEN PROPERLY EXECUTED, WILL BE VOTED AS DIRECTED BY THE UNDERSIGNED.
+IF NO DIRECTION IS MADE AS TO ANY ITEM, THIS PROXY WILL BE VOTED "FOR" ALL OF THE NOMINEES IN PROPOSAL 1, "FOR" PROPOSALS 2 AND 3, AND TO THE EXTENT AUTHORIZED UNDER RULE 14A-4(C) UNDER THE SECURITIES EXCHANGE ACT OF 1934, AS AMENDED, IN THE DISCRETION OF THE PROXIES NAMED HEREIN WITH RESPECT TO SUCH OTHER BUSINESS AS MAY PROPERLY COME BEFORE THE MEETING.